Stochastic Dynamics for Video Infilling: Experiments

-We compare our results with other state-of-the-art models: FSTN\cite{lu2017flexible}, a deterministic generation model; SVG-LP\cite{denton2018stochastic}, an advanced stochastic prediction model; and two high-performance interpolation models SepConv\cite{niklaus2017video} and SuperSloMo\cite{jiang2017super}.
-Since FSTN and SVG-LP are not designed to solve infilling task, we concatenate the representation of the last frame \(X_T\) to their dynamic feature maps in each step.
-Then the SVG-LP simulates SDVI without the Reference module, and the FSTN is equivalent to SDVI without the Reference and the Posterior module.
-Ablation studies are conducted by removing the spatial sampling or the extended reference frames in \(\mathbf{X_{WR}}\).
-Due to SepConv's limitation (can only interpolate sequence with the length of \(2^n - 1\)), all the following evaluations are under the generation of 7 intermediate frames (see Appendix E for results under more conditions).
-Following their instruction, we complete the training code of SepConv to train the model on all datasets.
-We can't get the code of SuperSloMo.
-Thus we acquire the results from the authors of \cite{jiang2017super}.
-More video results for various settings (see the video web page), dataset details (Appendix D), network architectures and the training details (see Appendix C) can be found in the supplemental material.
+Two prediction models are picked: FSTN\cite{lu2017flexible}, a deterministic generation model; SVG-LP\cite{denton2018stochastic}, an advanced stochastic prediction model.
+Since FSTN and SVG-LP are not designed to solve the infilling task, we concatenate the representation of the last frame \(X_T\) to their dynamic feature maps in each step.
+Then the SVG-LP simulates SDVI without Reference module, and the FSTN is equivalent to SDVI without Reference and Posterior module.